 Parameters

-@qb_name: optional, specifies the query block to which the hint is applied.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

-In the following query, the PUSH_LIMIT hint is used to enable limit pushing join rewrite.
+In the following query example, the PUSH_LIMIT hint is used to enable limit pushing down join rewrite.

--- Assume that t1 has the existing schema.
+-- Assume that t1 is an existing table structure

 CREATE TABLE t1(c1 int primary key, c2 int, c3 int);